ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

 ```

 ###### Data Structure access
-Data strucure acccess is as usual via `getBoxes`
+Data structure access is as usual via `getBoxes` which returns all leaf nodes.

 ###### Comment on scalability and dependence on underlying data structure
-While the `getBoxes` acccess is the same as in other algorithms, the sorting
+While the `getBoxes` access is the same as in other algorithms, the sorting
 of boxes is highly non-local.
-However, a distributed Mergesort lends itself
+However, a distributed *Mergesort* lends itself
 quite well to this problem.

 A more serious problem is that if data which contributes to the same volume
-in Q space is located on different ranks (and forms a peak) it migth not be
+in Q space is located on different ranks (and forms a peak) it might not be
 considered as a peak in this sorting procedure.

 Additionally we are comparing all peaks with all found peaks to check for neighbours
-which we potentially don't want to count twice (if they are within a tolerance)
+which we potentially don't want to count twice (if they are within a specified tolerance)
 of each other.
-This means potntially that ransk need to communicate quite heavily
+This means potentially that ranks need to communicate quite heavily
 with each other.

 All of this makes this one of the hardest algorithms to realize in a distributed
 environment, which is not surprising since the concept of the algorithm is
 heavily linked to the implementation details of the workspaces (this might
-be the only algorihtm which decribes boxes in the algorithm documentation).
+be the only algorithm which mentions the workspaces box structure  in the algorithm documentation).

 ##### IntegratePeaksMDHKL
-* does not seem to be used very much
+Going by the usage statistics, this does not seem to be used very much, hence
+we don't consider it now.

 ### Slicing
 ##### BinMD